1pcl/IoT_maintenance/IoT_maintenance/readme.md

 **Scenario Description:**
 In the smart meter reading scenario, the dataset specifies $208$ sensor nodes deployed in a multi-floor residential building.
 This scenario focuses on automatic meter reading in a modern multi-story residential building.
-As illustrated in Fig.~\ref{fig:meter_topology}, a total of $208$ smart meter nodes are deployed across $27$ floors.
+As illustrated in Fig. 1, a total of $208$ smart meter nodes are deployed across $27$ floors.
 Each node periodically collects and reports electricity consumption data.
 The scenario is characterized by sparse node distribution, low-frequency data collection, long system lifetime requirements, and relatively low-value individual data packets.

 **Topology Structure:**
 ![Smart Meter Topology](./images/smart_meter_topology.png)